-6.2 Business customers: If You have an approved credit account, payment is due no later than 30 days from end of month of invoice unless otherwise agreed in writing.
+6.2 Business customers: If You have an approved credit account, payment is due no later than 30 days after the date of Our invoice unless otherwise agreed in writing.

 6.3 If You fail to pay Us in full on the due date We may:

 6.3.2 cancel any discount offered to You;

 6.3.3 charge You interest on the overdue amount at the rate of 3% a year above the base lending rate of National Westminster Bank Plc from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgement.
 You must pay Us interest together with any overdue amount, or where the Late Payment of Commercial Debts (Interest) Act 1998 applies, the rate of interest will be at the rate set under s.6 of the Late Payment of Commercial Debts (Interest) Act 1998 (“Act”);